PREVIOUSLY PUBLISHED ON EXAMINER

 True fans will stay loyal.
 Those are those who really have learned to love the brand’s product and really could care less.
 But, others have lost respect for that artist.
 This leads to lower ROIs and less money in our bank accounts.

 Keeping realism with your brand or YOU as an individual (BrandYou) and implementing the archetype you have selected for it, you will keep anyone from doubting your mission, vision or even track record.
 Which means, more often what you say will be taken at face value, respected and believed.
 If you go slightly off track, we know something is wrong.
-If you go “left” in your action, we start speculating, assuming and looking for
+If you go “left” in your action, we start speculating, assuming and looking for a discrepancy in ALL actions and statements made by your brand.

 It all really boils down to the ethics of your brand, professionalism and catering to your audiences.
 As long as you can be perceived as professional, you are entitled to your opinion.